playframework/playframework/documentation/manual/working/javaGuide/main/ws/JavaWS.md

 There are two important parts to using the WS API: making a request, and processing the response.
 We'll discuss how to make both GET and POST HTTP requests first, and then show how to process the response from the WS library.
 Finally, we'll discuss some common use cases.

-> Java 1.8 uses [`CompletionStage`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html) to manage asynchronous code, and Java WS API relies heavily on composing `CompletionStage` together with different methods.
-If you have been using an earlier version of Play that used `F.Promise`, then the [CompletionStage section of the migration guide](https://www.playframework.com/documentation/2.5.x/JavaMigration25#Replaced-F.Promise-with-Java-8s-CompletionStage) will be very helpful.

-## Making a Request
+> **Note**: In Play 2.6, Play WS has been split into two, with an underlying standalone client that does not depend on Play, and a wrapper on top that uses Play specific classes.
+In addition, shaded versions of AsyncHttpClient and Netty are now used in Play WS to minimize library conflicts, primarily so that Play's HTTP engine can use a different version of Netty.
+Please see the [[2.6 migration guide|WSMigration26]] for more information.

+## Adding WS to project

 To use WS, first add `ws` to your `build.sbt` file:

 @[javaws-sbt-dependencies](code/javaws.sbt)

+## Making a Request

 Now any controller or component that wants to use WS will have to add the following imports and then declare a dependency on the [`WSClient`](api/java/play/libs/ws/WSClient.html) type to use dependency injection: